About me

 Other Interests

-I consider myself a “philomath” in that I enjoy letting myself get lost in learning things that are new and interesting to me, be it the nitty gritty of commercial aviation, ancient Roman history and its implications for the modern Western world, human psychology and mental health, or the simple yet deeply complex game of chess.
+I am an avid photographer and biker.
+I enjoy spending my free time playing the piano, reading, writing, cooking, painting, and playing chess.
+I enjoy learning deeply about anything that sufficiently capture my curiosity, be it the nitty gritty of commercial aviation, Roman history and its implications for the modern West, human psychology and mental health, urbanism, or the simple yet deeply complex game of chess.
 Stumbling upon deep connections between things that might initially seem unrelated is a feeling that I relish.